thortiede/r_and_m_graphql_backend/README.md

 ### Dependencies
 The full list of dependencies can be found in the [requirments.txt file](./requirements.txt).
-Most notably, this demo uses the [ariadne](https://github.com/mirumee/ariadne) package to power the API backend and the [uivorn package](http://www.uvicorn.org/) to provide the ASGI web server.
+Most notably, this demo uses the [ariadne](https://github.com/mirumee/ariadne) package to power the API backend and the [uvicorn package](http://www.uvicorn.org/) to provide the ASGI web server.

 ### Running this demo